Reply to "Comment on `Theory of Phonon-Assisted Adsorption in Graphene: Many-Body Infrared Dynamics' "

 The main point of our paper \cite{sengupta2019} is: adsorption rate of low-energy atoms impinging normally on suspended, $\mu$m sized graphene membranes is \textit{finite}, approximately equal to the adsorption rate predicted by Fermi's golden rule.
 To arrive at this conclusion, we have used the Independent Boson Model (IBM) that captures the interaction between the incoming atom and the phonons of the graphene membrane.
 Our mathematical technique for the calculation of the adsorption rate includes a self-energy formalism within the context of the IBM \cite{sengupta2019}.

-In the Comment \cite{comment2019}, author provides with a new self-energy for the atom-phonon interaction which goes beyond the IBM and includes additional terms that are absent in our work \cite{sengupta2019}.
+In the Comment \cite{comment2019}, author questions the validity of our $\textit{finite}$ adsorption result and in that attempt, provides with a new self-energy for the atom-phonon interaction which includes additional terms that go beyond the IBM self-energy and are thus absent in our work \cite{sengupta2019}.
 Author then adapts our method for the calculation of the adsorption rate and extends it to this new self-energy.
 Within our formalism, he finds that the new self-energy fails to provide with a self-consistent solution.
 Author thus concludes that the failure of the new self-energy to give self-consistent solution must imply the invalidity of our mathematical formalism.

 Additionally, while the Comment dismisses our method as invalid, it \textit{does not} provide with a mathematical technique that calculates the adsorption rate within this new self-energy.
 Thus, the Comment eludes the main point of our paper and remains inconclusive about the adsorption rate of incoming atoms.